shreekumar3d/soib_2023/README-CONTAINER.md

     $ podman machine stop
     $ podman machine set --cpus 4 --memory 14000
     $ podman machine start

+### Running the container

+Simply start run_container.sh inside the command shell as below

+    $ sh run_container.sh

+You'll see familiar output of execution of the script.
+You may press Control-C to terminate the execution of the container at any time.

+### Output

+After the container finishes running successfully, the species trends output will be in output/trends_1.csv

 # Additional Usage Notes